This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Turkey.

 What are the principles related to, the general processing of personal data or PII?

-f. is necessary for the establishment, exercise, or protection of a right;
+Processing is mandatory for the establishment, exercise or protection of any right; and

 Are there any circumstances where consent is required or typically used in connection with the general processing of personal data or PII and, if so, are there are rules relating to the form, content and administration of such consent?